Alcea setosa (Boiss.) Alef.

 Bloom Time: Spring

 Alcea setosa is an ornamental plant that grows up to 6.7 feet (2 m) tall.
 Leaves are carried on a long petiole.
 The blade is emarginate with a diameter of up to 8 inches (20 cm).
 The leaf margins are smooth or dentate.
-As spring nears, a tall inflorescence stalk grows, reaching up to 10 feet (3 m) tall.
-The stalk is lignified, with alternate, sessile leaves along with and pink flowers in their axil.
-The leaves, the inflorescence stalk, and the fruits are characterized by bristly hairs on their surfaces.
+As spring nears, a tall stalk grows, reaching up to 10 feet (3 m) tall.
+The stalk is lignified, with alternate sessile leaves along and pink flowers in their axil.
+The leaves, the flower stalk, and the fruits are characterized by bristly hairs on their surfaces.

 USDA hardiness zone 5a to 9b: from −20 °F (−28.9 °C) to 30 °F (−1.1 °C).